patrick-willems/immunopeptidomics/README.md

 ## Compatibility
 This pipeline is currently only tested and used within a Linux Ubuntu environment.
 The python script can be easily transformed in a GUI using for instance streamlit.
 For MSFragger and Sage searches take up a lot of memory (we use a 500 GB RAM server), though a splitted database search can be performed.

+### PEAKS Studio 12
+Results from PEAKS Studio 12 can be considered, but these require separate running with PEAKS Studio and placing the exported PSM report (db.psms.csv) in the correct output folders (../report/search_res/PEAKS/).
+From this, a MS2Rescore compatible input is made and rescored.
+PEAKS Studio 12 configuration (peaks.conf) has to be adapted to export decoys by updating `"show-debug-panel" : true,` and adding below the line `"export-decoy" : true,`.
+Importantly, **all PSMs have to be exported for rescoring**, this can be achieved by setting the required -lg10P threshold to 0, thus not applying any scoring/FDR thresholds.

 ## External tools
 This processing is currently developed using tools listed below that have to be downloaded/installed.
 Not all tools are required to run part of the pipeline workflow.
 For instance, only searching and re-scoring can be performed using the search engine of choice